 The job interview is typically the first time that you and the employer are meeting in person.
 It might be in their offices, or it might be conducted remotely, via Skype or phone.
 Regardless of the format, proper etiquette is all about preparation and research.
 While this post offers an in-depth guide to all things job interview, here are a few key tips to keep in mind:

 The job interview is your opportunity to demonstrate your skills…and to show that you’d be a great fit with the company in question.
 One of the most powerful ways to do this is by showing that you’re in line with the company’s culture.
 How to do this?
 For one, dress appropriately.
 In general, you’ll want to try to match or slightly exceed the dress code on the job.
 So, this might involve a suit for a traditional business setting, or business casual attire (button-down shirt or blouse and pants or a skirt).
 Another easy way to show that you’ll fit in?
-Follow the interviewer’s lead when it comes to your tone and language.
-Tips for Acing the Job Interview
+Follow the interviewer’s lead when it comes to your tone and language. - Do your research.

 Don’t just sit there during the interview.
 Take an active interest and ask questions, and lead the conversation to show that you’re the best solution to fill the company’s needs.